tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Below is an example exchange for DTLS 1.3 using a single CID in each direction.

-Note: The connection_id extension is defined in
-{{I-D.ietf-tls-dtls-connection-id}}, which is used in ClientHello and ServerHello messages.
+Note: The "connection_id" extension, which is used in ClientHello and ServerHello messages, is defined in {{I-D.ietf-tls-dtls-connection-id}}.

 ~~~
 Client                                             Server